Pay in Person

 Due Dates & Delinquent Notices

-Delinquent notices and demands for payment of past due taxes are mailed in September (first installment) and in March (second installment).
-Demand notices will be sent in September 2023, and again in March 2024.
+Delinquent and demand notices for past due payments were sent in September 2023, and will be sent again in March 2024.
 We will file lien continuing certificates in March, 2024.
+The term "demand" is prescribed by state statute and is not meant to imply rudeness toward the taxpayer.